A post-LLM model class.

 Hardware-flexible

-CPU when that is enough.
-GPU when it is needed.
-Designed to work inside the infrastructure companies already own.
+meu allocates compute where it is needed: CPU when that is enough, GPU when it is not.
+It runs inside the server estate you already own.

 All six present in every deployment